WrestleMania X

 WrestleMania X was a 1994 professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the 10th annual WrestleMania and took place on March 20, 1994, at Madison Square Garden in New York City, New York.
-It was the second WrestleMania held at this venue after the inaugural WrestleMania in 1985.
+It was the 10th annual WrestleMania and took place on March 20, 1994, from Madison Square Garden (MSG) in the New York City borough of Manhattan, New York.
+It was the second WrestleMania at MSG, after the inaugural WrestleMania in 1985.

 The central focus of the pay-per-view was the WWF Championship, which was defended in two matches.
 Due to Lex Luger and Bret Hart being named the co-winners of the 1994 Royal Rumble match, both challenged champion Yokozuna.
 Luger was first but was disqualified for pushing the referee.
-Hart faced Yokozuna later in the evening and won the championship by pinning Yokozuna.
+Hart faced Yokozuna later in the evening and won the championship.
 This led to a lengthy worked feud between Bret and his brother Owen, who had defeated Bret in the opening match of the pay-per-view.

 Several other major feuds were also highlighted.
 Razor Ramon defeated Shawn Michaels in a Ladder match to resolve an angle in which the two had argued over the rightful holder of the WWF Intercontinental Championship.
 Bam Bam Bigelow gained revenge against Doink the Clown, with whom he had been feuding, by teaming with Luna Vachon to defeat Doink and his partner Dink.
 Randy Savage settled his feud with Crush by defeating him in a Falls Count Anywhere match.

 The event received generally positive reviews, with much acclaim directed towards the Ladder Match for the WWF Intercontinental Championship, along with the opening match between Owen and Bret Hart.
 WrestleMania X was the first edition of the event not to include Hulk Hogan, who had been seen as the public face of the WWF.
 The card also marked Randy Savage's last televised match for the company.

 Production

 Background

-The event was held at Madison Square Garden in New York, New York.
+The event was held at Madison Square Garden in New York City, New York.

 WrestleMania is considered the World Wrestling Federation's (WWF, now WWE) flagship professional wrestling pay-per-view (PPV) event, having first been held in 1985.
 It is held annually between mid-March to mid-April.
-It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, which were dubbed the "Big Four", and one of the "Big Five", along with King of the Ring that was established in 1993.
-WrestleMania X was scheduled to be held on March 20, 1994, at Madison Square Garden in New York City, New York, the same venue of the first WrestleMania.
+It was the first of the WWF's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four", and one of the "Big Five", along with King of the Ring that was established in 1993.
+WrestleMania X was scheduled to be held on March 20, 1994, from Madison Square Garden in the New York City borough of Manhattan, New York, the same venue as the first WrestleMania in 1985.